Vision

 How first-time install starts today

-The direction is larger than one install path, but the official first-time path today is still a supported server deployment.
-These are the phases that turn that into a live owned system.
+The direction is larger than one install path.
+ChipOS should first confirm whether the real target is local, cloud, or your own server, then follow the branch that turns that environment into a live owned system.

 01